 If a tenant is out of housing for more than 90 consecutive days without a plan to return.
-As a best practice, LME/MCO and/or provider should complete the following steps for the landlord/property management company to regain possession of the housing unit.
+LME/MCO and/or provider should complete the following steps for the landlord/property management company to regain possession of the housing unit.

 - 1. LME/MCO and/or provider should complete a walk-through of the unit looking for hazards including: - Is the stove turned off? - Are electronics unplugged? - Do fire hazards exist? - Is food left out? - Does food need to be thrown out in the refrigerator? - Does the tenant have a pet that needs to be removed? - 2.
 LME/MCO and/or provider should work with tenant to request that the landlord permit an early termination of the lease and return keys if possible.
 When the tenant has left possessions in the unit, apply the NC Landlord-Tenant Law regarding tenant abandonment.
-Click here for more information regarding landlord tenant law.